gustafekeberg/html-element-remover/README.md

 This extension should work fine in Firefox, Chrome, Edge or any other browser that supports the [WebExtensions APIs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).

+## Extension config

-When the extension is installed it need to be configured.
+When the extension is installed it needs to be configured.
 At the moment the configuration is written as JSON in a textarea.

 Configuring the extension can be tricky.
 It will not work if the JSON data is not valid.
 This is an area of improvement.

-## Example config

 - The `items = array` will be shown in a context menu when right clicking on the document body.
 - Each item can perform different tasks.